jazimrashid/searchRobos/README.md

 # searchRobos
-search Robos is a web App made with react
+search Robos is a web App made with react. it helps search through objects retrieved through an API